Legal Information: Maryland

 Maryland Restraining Orders

-A domestic violence protective order is a civil order that protects: a victim of domestic abuse from harm by someone with whom s/he has a specific relationship; a vulnerable adult from abuse by any person regardless of their relationship; or a child who is sexually abused (by anyone) or physically or mentally injured by a parent, family/household member, caretaker or others.
+A domestic violence protective order is a civil order that protects: a victim of domestic abuse; a victim of recent sexual assault or attempted sexual assault committed by anyone; a vulnerable adult from abuse by any person regardless of their relationship; or a child who is sexually abused (by anyone) or physically or mentally injured by a parent, family/household member, caretaker or others.

 WomensLaw serves and supports all survivors, no matter their sex or gender.